SpenceKonde/megaTinyCore/README.md

 All that remains is ensuring that everything that needs to be ported from DxCore is ported first.
 Oh, putting together the new toolchain version.

-## WARNING: NOT COMPATIBLE WITH 2.0.x version of the IDE due to critical regressions
+## WARNING: IDE 2.0.x unsupported and all versions prior to 2.0.0-RC9.2 known to have critical regressions
 These bugs in the IDE prevent board settings from being correctly recognized.
-Please direct your complaints to the Arduino team.
-We do not intend to make any effort to support working around the errors of the arduino team *in beta software*.
-Working around it in released versions is hard enough.
-If and when the third party hardware is amended with a clear description of the intended behavior, I will fix it.
-I am *not* going to fix or *allow fixes* for bugs that aren't even acknowledged by the Arduino team as such and may or may not be considered intended.
-That is **not our bug** and your fury should be directed to to the people who broke software that was working perfectly fine.
+Pull-requests with workarounds to undocumented beta behaviour will not be accepted.
+[This thread tracks known issues with 2.0 and workarounds](https://github.com/SpenceKonde/megaTinyCore/discussions/760).
+If you use unsupported software please reproduce all issues in 1.8.13 before reporting.

 V1.8.13 is the "golden version" and the only one I recommend.
 All the more recent ones gained bugs, and its the last version with a substantial improvement
+V1.8.14+ are known to crash due to [a relative of this bug](https://github.com/arduino/arduino-cli/pull/1830) when you install the core manually in your arduino folder and not when you install the core via boards manager

 ### Notice Regarding Update Issues
 Well, I screwed up fairly badly in handling the board manager json.
 The short version of the story is that I discovered a bug in 2.4.3 that required no changes to the core, just a board manager change.
 So I changed the json file (big mistake).
 Anyone who installed after that change would get a java null pointer exception when trying to upgrade.
 But I didn't realize this until I had already done a release in 2.5.x, then realized I'd missed that fix, and modified the board manager json after release.
 Then I finally made the connection between having done that and the flood of support inquiries relating to being unable to upgrade.